Bagisto, is an open source eCommerce platform built on Laravel. It is designed to be flexible, strong, and ready to support growing businesses.

 This structured approach allows Elasticsearch to efficiently manage and retrieve product information.

-When a user searches in Bagisto, Elasticsearch scans indexed data to deliver fast, accurate results, improving search speed and enhancing the overall user experience.
+When a user searches in Bagisto, Elasticsearch checks indexed data to give fast and accurate results, improving speed and user experience.

 To enhance Bagisto performance, the following indexers play a crucial role: